Huifeng Umbrella Co.,Ltd.

 Canopy

 A metal ferrule may or may not be forced over and glued to the tip of the umbrella that passes through the canopy.
-The handle made of wood, plastic, metal, or any other material is fixed at the end of the shaft with the help of screw or glue.
+The handle made of wood, plastic, metal, or any other material is fixed at the end of the shaft with the help of a screw or glue.

-The end tips of the cover where the ribs reach past the canopy may be left without any covering or may be covered with small plastic or wood end caps that are either pushed or screwed on, or glued, and then sewn to the ends of the ribs through small holes in the end caps.
+The end tips of the cover where the ribs reach past the canopy may be left without any covering or may be covered with small plastic or wood end caps that are either pushed or screwed on, or glued and then sewn to the ends of the ribs through small holes in the end caps.
 This completes the process of making an umbrella.

 Double-Canopy-umbrellaVariations of Umbrella

-When buying an umbrella one should look for the comfort of the handle, the ease with which the umbrella is opened and closed, and the closeness with which the canopy segments are connected to the ribs.
+When buying an umbrella, one should look for the comfort of the handle, the ease with which the umbrella is opened and closed, and the closeness with which the canopy segments are connected to the ribs.

 Umbrella manufacturing process